[Sir Christopher Chope in the Chair]

 Why are 84 community beds, and my beds in Buxton at Fenton ward, which are the only place where patients in acute care can be transferred, being cut?

 Again, local clinical decisions are taken by the CCGs, which is the correct approach.
 This goes to the heart of the point raised by my hon.
 Friend the Member for North East Derbyshire.
 Driving efficiency as part of spending more on the NHS is not about not having any change.
 Indeed, the hon.
-Lady previously expressed concerns about her specialist dementia inpatient beds in her constituency.
+Lady previously expressed concerns about the specialist dementia inpatient beds in her constituency.
 Again, those are specific commissioning decisions—it is inappropriate for a Minister to comment on specific decisions—but, although I understand her concerns in relation to the number of specialist dementia inpatient beds, I am assured that the model implemented in Derbyshire reflects the changing needs and approaches to providing health and care for dementia patients.
 Patients benefit from structured care in their homes or in an adult care-led facility—that model is supported by clinicians.

-We need to differentiate legitimate questions from NHS England in an area that is receiving more than its target allocation and where there are opportunities for efficiency, while taking on board the concerns raised by the hon.
-Member for Amber Valley about the transition as the additional Government funding comes, and while allowing the NHS in Derbyshire to change.
+We need to differentiate legitimate questions from NHS England in an area that is receiving more than its target allocation and where there are opportunities for efficiency, while taking on board the concerns raised by my hon.
+Friend the for Amber Valley about the transition as the additional Government funding comes, and while allowing the NHS in Derbyshire to change.
 Just as the additional funding to Derby will unlock efficiencies, so will the vanguard programme and other local initiatives on, for example, dementia care to deliver an NHS that is fit for the future.
 It needs to evolve but is also needs to take the community with it.
-That is why it is right that we have a discussion about the voluntary sector without scaring people that decisions have been taken when services such as the three I mentioned have already been protected and I am told that no decisions have been taken on the other voluntary’s services.
+That is why it is right that we have a discussion about the voluntary sector without scaring people that decisions have been taken, when services such as the three I mentioned have already been protected and I am told that no decisions have been taken on the other voluntary’s services.

 We are committed to spending more on the NHS in Derbyshire.
 That is the clear commitment the Prime Minister made.
 The CCG has made significant progress on delivering efficiencies against its 3% target, but we are building an NHS fit for the future, which includes ensuring that we give more money to Derbyshire.
 As part of the 10-year plan being devised by NHS England and NHS Improvement, Derbyshire will receive its fair share of that additional funding.